hevprog/Basic_networking_program/README.md

 ### C++ Winsock networking
-Using Winsock for TCP connection between one client client and a server
+Using Winsock for TCP connection between one client client and a server \n
 Note: this only works on windows.